tisage/codeQuality/README.md

 2023

 ## Reference
-If you found the datset useful in your research or applications, please cite using the following BibTeX:
+If you found the dataset useful in your research or applications, please cite using the following BibTeX:
 ```
 @INPROCEEDINGS{10386406,
   author={Wang, Tianyu and Chen, Zhixiong},